ICS 21 Winter 2008

 Obtaining additional assistance

-You can most easily get course-related questions answered by coming to lecture and lab and asking them!
-You can also ask questions by sending email to 21-questions@ics.uci.edu.
+You can also get help by sending email to 21-questions@ics.uci.edu.
 (If you do not know how to use UCI's email, see the Lab Manual for some pointers.)
 Course staff checks this email address regularly and will respond to your question within a few hours (somewhat less frequently on weekends and holidays).
-If the response to your question would be complex or lengthy, we may provide a short response and ask you to meet with the instructor or a TA for a more in-depth discussion.

 Any student who feels s/he may need an accommodation based on the impact of a disability should contact the instructor privately to discuss the specific needs.
 Also contact the Disability Services Center at (949) 824-7494 as soon as possible to better ensure that such accommodations are implemented in a timely fashion.